-These are some of the key people you will need to contact as soon as possible:
+These are some of the key people you will need to contact as soon as possible after your loved one dies:

 If available, review the Deceased’s Will and determine: